swkeep/interaction-menu/README.md

 </center>

-Interaction menu is a modular, raycast, zone and entitiy based interaction system for FiveM.
+Interaction menu is a modular, raycast, zone and entity based interaction system for FiveM.
 It leverages sprites and DUI to render rich, in-game menus, allowing players to interact with entities, world positions, zones, vehicles, and more.
 Menus are tracked in a centralized container structure and automatically cleaned up via a dedicated garbage collector.

 ## Features